 Alternatively, chore cards can be used in place of charts when it comes to Practical Life activities.

-It is highly recommended that you make it as visually appealing as possible, especially for the younger children, regardless of which method you choose to use.
+It is highly recommended that you make it as visually appealing as possible.
+This is especially for the younger children, regardless of which method you choose to use.

 #2 Make chores age appropriate